Districts of Saint Lucia

 I have ample evidence that the divisions above are correct, and have been for at least several decades.
 However, some usually reliable sources disagree.
 Here are the details.

 First, there is some disagreement over the correct generic term for the divisions.
 The most recent official document (source [1]) consistently calls them "districts".
 Some older census reports call them "districts/parishes".
-The FIPS and ISO standards regularly call them "quarters", or "quartiers" in French.
+The FIPS and ISO standards regularly call them "quarters", or "quartiers" in French; but in 2014, GEC went back to "districts".

 ISO/DIS 3166-2 (draft international standard), dated 1996, showed Saint Lucia divided into eight "administrative regions".
 ISO 3166-2:1998 was published on 1998-12-15.
 It said only that there were eleven quarters, without mentioning their names; these divisions were "not relevant".
 ISO 3166-2:2007 was published on 2007-12-15.
 It lists eleven quarters, giving the same names as the U.S. government version (with the minor variation that Anse la Raye has spaces rather than hyphens).